chipstubbs/one-time-password/readme.md

-#firebase install
+# firebase install

-#firebase init
+# firebase init

-#firebase login to your account
+# firebase login to your account

-#firebase connect to your project
+# firebase connect to your project

+# To start
-to start `firebase deploy --project one-time-password-eb048`
+`firebase deploy --project one-time-password-eb048`